GoogleCloudPlatform/ai-on-gke/best-practices/hotswap.md

 1) When a node hosting workloads become unhealthy, it looks for a spare, eligible accelerator hardware to replace.
 This is a simple swap of the hardware hosting the workload with the spare.
 2) When a node hosting workloads become unhealthy, if there are no spares, it will evict a *lower priority* workload from an eligible slice, and transfer the accelerator hardware to this *higher priority* job.
 This is the more nuanced scenario, that requires a little setup.

-**Note:** Scenario 2  takes effect when multiple workloads are running on the **same cluster**, and they are competing for the same set of nodepools.
+**Note:** Scenario 2  takes effect when multiple workloads are running on the **same cluster**, and they are sharing for the same set of accelerator nodepools.

 #### Priority Classes
 To connect back to the concept of priority levels on workloads, we will use **PriorityClasses** to provide the priority indicator for the Hotswap algorithm.
 To begin, lets setup two different Priority Classes to indicate our levels of priority.
 The first class will have a lower priority by indicating a lower value, 1000000, and the higher priority class will have a value of 2000000, having a clear differentiation.